Glossary of business terminology - romain-vignes-53940-unsplash-banner

 These values do not take inflation into account.

-This is a director who helps the company and offers an independent view on strategies and performance but is not actively involved in the day-to-day running.
+A director who helps the company and offers an independent view on strategies and performance but is not actively involved in the day-to-day running.

 Funds which are managed outside of the UK.